 [Regulation 17 inserted in Gazette 4 Jul 1997 p.
 3514.]

-18. Damage to mooring
+18. Damage to rental mooring

 (1) If a rental mooring is damaged or destroyed (the loss) during the period of a rental licence granted in respect of that rental mooring, the cost of repair or replacement is a debt due to the Authority by the licensee and is recoverable in a court of competent jurisdiction unless the licensee can show that —